makerdao/community/governance/polls/Adjust the PAXUSD-A Debt Ceiling - September 28, 2020.md

 ---
 title: Adjust the PAXUSD-A Debt Ceiling - September 28, 2020
-summary: Signal your support or opposition to increase the PAXUSD-A Debt Ceiling from 60 million Dai to 100 million Dai
+summary: Signal your support or opposition to increase the PAXUSD-A Debt Ceiling from its current value to 100 million Dai
 discussion_link: https://forum.makerdao.com/t/signal-request-increase-paxusd-a-debt-ceiling/4263
 vote_type: Plurality Voting
 options: